Bud Black: Colorado Rockies

 On November 7, 2016, the Colorado Rockies announced Black as its new manager.
 On April 3, 2017, Black won his Rockies debut, defeating the Milwaukee Brewers on Opening Day, notching his 650th win as a manager.
 Black led the Rockies to the playoffs in both 2017 and 2018, his first two seasons as Rockies manager.

 On February 8, 2022, the Rockies extended Black through the 2023 season.
 On April 10, Black earned his 1,000th career win as a manager in a game against the Los Angeles Dodgers.

 On February 15, 2023, Black signed a one-year contract extension that ran through the 2024 season.
 The Rockies finished the 2023 season with 103 losses, five more than the franchise's previous high of 98 in 2012.
 The Rockies also ended the season with 1,543 strikeouts, the most in franchise history as well as the lowest team batting average of .249 (which was just slightly lower than the 2021 team batting average).

 In 2024, the Rockies suffered their second consecutive 100-loss season.
 On September 17, 2024, Black became the winningest manager in the franchise's 32–year history following an 8–2 victory over the Arizona Diamondbacks, passing the record set previously by Clint Hurdle.

 On October 8, 2024, Black signed a one-year contract extension with the Rockies for the 2025 season.
 On May 11, 2025, after a start to the season, the Rockies fired Black.

+San Diego Padres (second stint)

+On January 14, 2026, the San Diego Padres hired Black to serve as a senior advisor to baseball operations.